olle/content-support/README.md

 In short - helps you create content in a common format, for web and mobile clients.

-_A detached fork of the archived https://github.com/Contargo/content-builder project, that I initially created._
+_A detached fork of the forgotten https://github.com/Contargo/content-builder project, that I initially created._

 ## Gettings started